 About Children's Vision

 ESEL is an awareness program designed to educate teachers, children, and parents/guardians of the importance of identifying and treating vision problems early so that children have a better chance to learn and develop.
-With Fribbit as their mascot, Eye See...Eye Learn is a great way to educate kids and parents.
+With Fribbit as their mascot, Eye See...Eye Learn® is an informative and engaging program.